Website SEOIn Norfolk

 This is an easy point to overlook and can help drive traffic to your website.

 Give each image a descriptive 'ALT' tag.
 For instance, using an image of frozen yoghurt you could use an 'ALT' tag of ' a tasty bowl of our best selling raspberry flavour frozen yoghurt'

 It's also good practice to name all images with descriptive names ie. 'bowl of raspberry yoghurt.jpg' rather than 'image1.jpg'

-I hope these pointers help and please contact me if you are looking to improve your website's ranking.
+Of course, this is just the tip of the SEO iceberg and there is far more to great SEO than the basics mentioned above, I hope these pointers help and please contact me if you are looking to improve your website's SEO.